DO YOU WORRY?

 Still from “Do You Worry?” campaign

 To keep production costs down, we had to show initiative.
 Instead of using standard lighting equipment to create the light rays, we used a piece of cardboard with slits created using a key and an iPhone flashlight.
-This along with a dome-diffuser camera flash helped us capture the imagery we envisioned.
+This, along with a dome-diffuser camera flash, helped us capture the imagery we envisioned.

 We leveraged the concept of inadequacy as the central theme of the promotional videos we produced.
 Feeling behind or left out is a natural part of the human journey.
 The question was how do people deal with it?
-The four shorts that were filmed follows a man who found his answer in a pill.
+The four shorts that were filmed follow a man who found his answer in a pill.
 Eager for success, our character stumbles across an advert that promises relief; relief from overthinking, relief from feeling useless, relief from every emotion that is holding him back.
-However, we quickly learn that he is turns into something that he is not.
+However, we quickly learn that he turns into something that he is not.

 Our campaign takes from films like Limitless (2011) and Black Mirror: Bandersnatch (2018), with the parody advert being a direct call-back to Two Door Cinema Club’s Are We Ready?
 (Wreck) music video.
-Managing Partner Nabighah comments “It is wonderful to see how past pieces of media still influence you to this day.
-10 years ago, when 'Are We Ready?' first came out I was obsessed with how uncomfortable the video made me feel.
+Managing Partner Nabighah comments, “It is wonderful to see how past pieces of media still influence you to this day.
+10 years ago, when 'Are We Ready?' first came out, I was obsessed with how uncomfortable the video made me feel.
 I was itching to recreate that exact feeling on this project.
 Just like the reference, the cards used in this parody are lyrics of the song.
 It also gave us the excuse to use facial prosthetics to exaggerate Balli’s cheekbones, an idea we are all proud of.”

-Parody TV Advert, used as a part of the “Do You Worry?” campaign
+Parody TV Advert, used as a part of the “Do You Worry?” campaign.
+Inspired by Are We Ready?
+(Wreck)

 Previous